dorcusmalony/HerRaise_Planning_CI-Foundation/README.md

 ## Project Overview
 HerRaise is a web platform focused on empowering girls and young women in South Sudan (ages 10-28) through mentorship, inspirational stories, and community support.
 This repository contains the foundational MVP version.

-**Note**: This is a baseline/proof-of-concept version focused on demonstrating professional development practices, CI/CD setup, and core functionality rather than a complete application.
+**Note**: This is a baseline/proof-of-concept version focused on demonstrating professional development practices, CI/CD setup, containerization, and Infrastructure as Code rather than a complete application.

 ## Target Users
 - **Primary**: South Sudanese girls aged 10-28 (students, young professionals, those seeking support)